5 Tips To Help Your Company Succeed with Additive Manufacturing08 April 2021

 Establishing collaborative relationships with universities and research institutions is another way to foster AM adoption within your organisation.

 There are mutual benefits to such a partnership.
 On one hand, companies can gain greater access to cutting-edge research and scientific talent.
 On the other hand, universities are able to access financial support and partners in research.

 One example is Proto Precision Manufacturing Solutions, a US company that specialises in metal fabrication.
 Seeing the advancements in metal 3D printing technology, the company decided to tap into its potential.

-However, for a relatively small company like Proto Precision, buying metal 3D printing wasn’t a viable option.
+However, for a relatively small company like Proto Precision, buying a metal 3D printing wasn’t a viable option.

 For this reason, in 2018 the company signed a partnership with the Ohio State University’s Center for Design and Manufacturing Excellence (CDME).
 The aim behind the partnership is to help Proto Precision develop its metal 3D printing capabilities.

 CDME hosts a range of metal 3D printing technologies within one university lab, from binder jetting to powder-bed fusion.
-With this access to high-end 3D printers and CDME’s expertise in AM, Proto Precision was able to quickly integrate metal 3D printing technology into its operations to meet the needs of its growing customer base.
+With this access to high-end 3D printers and CDME’s expertise in AM, Proto Precision was able to quickly integrate metal 3D printing technology into their operations to meet the needs of its growing customer base.